Find better matches with our advanced

 When I was a young boy, my father was a tree surgeon and gardener for the Chicago Park District.
 Although Dad took me to work with him, I never really had his knack for gardening.
 For years, I had a "black thumb" and was capable of killing anything with chlorophyll -- even cacti.
 But since my father passed away a few years ago, I somehow acquired the green thumb I never had while he was alive.
 Now I grow my own herbs and veggies in my backyard.

-I like to think I'm a pretty good amateur photographer.
-My vision may be less than 20/20, but I still have an eye for a good shot and have been known to stop and get off my bicycle, or out of my car, just to make a photograph (not "take a picture," there is a difference) -- even if I have to climb a fence or a hill, lie down on the ground, or wait for just the right light.
+I fancy myself as a decent amateur photographer.
+My vision may be poor, but I have an eye for a good shot and have been known to stop and get off my bicycle, or out of my car, just to make a photograph (not "take a picture," there is a difference) -- even if I have to climb a fence or a hill, lie down on the ground, or wait for just the right light.

-I sometimes do impressions of public figures, actors and celebrities including Joe Pesci, Jack Nicholson, Televangelists, Chrostopher Walken, Kevin Spacey, Jesse Jackson, Bill Clinton, and the Kennedys (I love saying "Hyannis Port")
+I sometimes do impressions of public figures, actors and celebrities including Joe Pesci, Jack Nicholson, Televangelists, Chrostopher Walken, Kevin Spacey, Jesse Jackson, Bill Clinton, and the Kennedys (I don't know why, but I like to say "Hyannis Port" with an exaggerated Bostonian accent.
+Is that wrong?)

 Shows: I'm not a big fan of television.
 For the most part, television has contributed to what I call "the Dumbing Down of America."
 And the likes of Oprah Winfrey, Maury Povich, Jerry Springer, Wendy Williams (is she really female?) and shows like Divorce Court, Entertainment Tonight, The Bachelor (a/k/a "Who Wants to Do it For Cash?) and any of the plethora of "Reality Television" programs have caused millions of Americans' brains more decay and damage than the scourges of dementia and Alzheimer's combined.
 Perhaps that's why nursing homes have so many televisions . . . to babysit the inmates as they had been babysat before they were placed in the facility?
 [I am not poking fun of people confined to nursing homes; I've visited loved ones in them.
 Most of them are deplorable dumping grounds and the way our elderly are treated in this country is a national disgrace. ] Far too many people's capacity for reason, logic and critical thinking have been atrophied to the point of being supplanted by what my late father euphemistically referred to as "the Idiot Box."
 I don't spend much time watching television -- least of all, when the weather is more conducive to outdoor activities.
 There have been entire weeks this summer when I haven't even turned my TV on, except to check the weather forecast before a long bike ride along Chicago's magnificent lakefront trail.
 But when I do watch television, it's usually something worthwhile and enriching. like the Food Network, the Cooking Channel, America's Test Kitchen; Anthony Bourdain's No Reservations; Gordon Ramsay; Burt Wolf's Travels and Traditions; Rick Steves Europe; Discovery, the History Channel, WTTW, or the National Geographic channel.